 What’s the Catch?

-Naturally, it would be wrong to sugar-coat Malta as a haven or paradise where all your business dreams will come true.
+Naturally, it would be wrong to sugar-coat Malta as heaven or paradise where all your business dreams will come true.
 As with everything in life, there’s always something that might not jibe completely with our needs and wants.

 Unfortunately, the traffic situation in Malta is exacerbating on a daily basis due to the sheer number of cars on the road.
 Moreover, the public transport system could do with some improvement too.
 However, if you choose a base for your offices that’s close to all amenities and also within proximity of your place of residence, you’ll find that a lot of things are reachable and within walking distance.